Skip to main content

 Mocking

-Mocking provides a way to substitute records from a Database with some prepared data.
-Data can be prepared in form of SObject records and lists in Apex code or Static Resource .csv file.
-Mocked queries won't make any SOQL's and simply return data set in method definition, mock will ignore all filters and relations, what is returned depends solely on data provided to the method.
-Mocking is working only during test execution.
-To mock SOQL query, use .mockId(id) method to make it identifiable.
+Mocking provides a way to substitute records from a database with some prepared data.
+Data can be prepared in the form of SObject records and lists in Apex code or Static Resource .csv file.
+Mocked queries won't make any SOQLs and simply return data set in method definition.
+Mock will ignore all filters and relations; what is returned depends solely on data provided to the method.
+Mocking works only during test execution.
+To mock a SOQL query, use the .mockId(id) method to make it identifiable.
 If you mark more than one query with the same ID, all marked queries will return the same data.

 ExampleController.cls